FDA approved for more than 25 years

 Learn more about DHT and its effects on your hair follicles in our full guide to DHT and male pattern baldness.

-Propecia — or, more specifically, its active ingredient, finasteride — has been the focus of research for decades.
-Several studies have found that it can slow down, stop and even reverse the effects of male pattern baldness.
+Propecia—or, more specifically, its active ingredient, finasteride—has been the focus of research for decades.
+Several studies have found that it can slow down, stop, and even reverse the effects of male pattern baldness.

 More recent studies have looked at the effects of finasteride on hair growth and male pattern baldness over an even longer period.

-In a 2019 study published in the journal Clinical Research and Trials, a team of researchers in Japan examined the effects of finasteride in men who’d been using the medication for 10 years.
+In a 2019 study in the journal Clinical Research and Trials, a team of researchers in Japan examined the effects of finasteride in men who’d been using the medication for 10 years.

-Over 99 percent of participants showed no worsening of hair loss over the entire decade of using finasteride.
+More than 99 percent of participants showed no worsening of hair loss over the entire decade of using finasteride.
 Even more impressively, 91.5 percent showed improvements in hair growth.

 The researchers concluded finasteride showed “high efficacy and safety” as a treatment for male pattern hair loss.

 The finasteride in Propecia starts blocking DHT right away, but it can take several months to produce any noticeable changes in your hair.
+This is where patience and consistency come in.

 Your hair goes through a natural multi-phase hair growth cycle, and it’s common and normal to shed some hair even if you’re taking Propecia for hair loss.